Smith sets PGA Tour record and outlasts Rahm at Kapalua

 AP Golf Writer

-KAPALUA, Hawaii (AP) — No one ever finished a PGA Tour more shots under par than Cameron Smith, and he needed every one of them to outlast Jon Rahm and win the Sentry Tournament of Champions.
+KAPALUA, Hawaii (AP) — No one ever finished more under par in PGA Tour history than Cameron Smith, and he never could appreciate it until his final birdie putt Sunday in the Sentry Tournament of Champions.

-In the best scoring conditions Kapalua has seen in the 24 times it has hosted the winners-only start to the new year, Smith was relentless all the day down to the 3-foot birdie putt he made on the 18th hole for an 8-under 65 and a one-shot victory Sunday.
+Not with Jon Rahm, the No. 1 player in the world, on his heels every step of the way.
+Not with Matt Jones making a pair of eagles and a 50-foot birdie putt in a span of five holes to stay in the game at Kapalua.

-Smith finished at 34-under 258, a tournament record by three shots.
-Ernie Els won at 31 under in 2003, and that was the PGA Tour record for shots under par.
+In the best scoring conditions Kapalua has seen in the 24 times it has hosted the winners-only start to the new year, Smith was relentless all the day down to the 3-foot birdie putt the Aussie made on the 18th hole for an 8-under 65 and a one-shot victory over Rahm.

-Three players beat that in this surreal week on the western edge of Maui.
+“Mate, it was intense,” Smith said.
+“It was pretty crazy.
+I felt like I needed to make a birdie to kind of keep up with him or stay in front.”

 “Unreal round,” Smith said.
 “Something I’ll never forget.”